shreyash-alt/Emotion_Recognition_RAVDESS/README.md

 # Emotion_Recognition_RAVDESS
-Emotio recognition using speech and song audios of RAVDESS
+Emotion recognition using speech and song audios of RAVDESS